ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

       - "traefik.http.middlewares.redirect-to-https.redirectscheme.scheme=https"
 ```

-We leverage the official traefik image from DockerHub, version 2.1.2.
-We can configure Traefik using command line flags.
+We leverage the official Traefik image from DockerHub, version 2.1.2.
+We can configure Traefik using command line flags and labels.

-**\*_\*Note\**:_**_There are 3 ways to configure Traefik.
-You can use TOML files, YAML files or CLI flags._
+**\*_\*Note\**:_** _You can also configure Traefik using TOML files and YAML files._

+![](/media/screen-shot-2020-01-12-at-17.25.23.png)

 I prefer using CLI flags because I don't want to worry about storing the TOML file in production.
 I also like the idea of only relying on one docker-compose.yml file to set everything up.

-![](/media/screen-shot-2020-01-12-at-17.25.23.png)

 ## Line by Line: How It Works